Thinking Anglicans is initially the work of three people. We have invited a number of others to join us and will list them here in due course.

 Simon Kershaw was born in Warwickshire, read Physics at Wadham College, Oxford, and since then has worked in the computer software industry for a variety of companies.

-Married with two children, he now lives in St Ives near Cambridge.
+Married with two adult children, he now lives in St Ives near Cambridge.
 He has contributed to a number of publications, including A Companion to Common Worship, vol 1 (SPCK 2001, edited by Professor Paul Bradshaw), Come to the Feast (Canterbury Press 2001, by Gill Ambrose and Simon Kershaw), and Exciting Holiness, second edition (Canterbury Press 2003), and compiled Common Worship: Daily Eucharistic Lectionary for Canterbury Press.
 He is a member of the Liturgical Commission of the Church of England, and is a lay Canon of Ely Cathedral.

 Simon Sarmiento was born in Sheffield and graduated in Industrial Management from the Massachusetts Institute of Technology.
 He is now retired from a major British software company, where he served for a decade as personnel director and later as head of internal IT.

 Married with four grown-up children, he worked in the USA for a while, and lived in St Albans Hertfordshire from 1971 to 2014 where he worshipped at the Cathedral and Abbey Church of Saint Alban.
 He is part of the team that publishes Anglicans Online and has been a consultant to Church House Publishing.
 He now lives in Knaresborough, North Yorkshire.

 Peter Owen was born in Southend-on-Sea, read Mathematical Physics at Birmingham University and has a DPhil in Astrophysics from Sussex University.
 He taught mathematics in higher education for thirty years before taking early retirement in 2000.